-There are several factors can lead to a brain hemorrhage.
-These causes include:
+Several factors can lead to a brain hemorrhage.
+These factors include:

-- cerebral aneurysm, a weak area in an artery in the brain
+- cerebral aneurysm, or a weakened bulge in a brain artery

 - blood or bleeding disorders